ivanov-gv/zpcg/docs/1-the-problem-overview.md

     - zcg - 150 searches per month

 The approximate ceiling for the traffic is 5K monthly pageviews, mostly people from Montenegro and Serbia speaking in Montenegrin and Serbian languages.
-1150 searches per month might give 1150 requests in the bot for the first month in the best-case scenario if we start a theoretically 100% successful ads campaign through the search engines with these keywords.

-Then these **5K visitors** might see the ads, relevant to their timetable search terms.
 Since the traffic is mostly from Montenegro and Serbia, the Viber bot is a much more suitable platform for the bot than any other.
+Viber is the most popular messenger in Montenegro.

 #### Search volume - tourists and expats traffic estimates